Find out about ERUK-DTC entry requirements and eligibility, and the application process.

 Applicants are welcome to contact the supervisors of the PhD that they are interest in.

-Interviews are expected to be held online, in mid to late February for entry in September of the same year.
+Interviews are expected to be held in-person/online, in mid to late February for entry in September of the same year.

 Information about postgraduate study at the University of Edinburgh